Mostafa Moeen

-Mostafa Moeen (مصطفی معین; born 1 April 1951 in Najafabad, Isfahan) is an Iranian politician, professor of pediatrics, and a human rights activist who is currently founder and president of the Front for Human Rights and Democracy in Iran.
+Mostafa Moeen (مصطفی معین; born 1 April 1951) is an Iranian politician, professor of pediatrics, and a human rights activist who is currently founder and president of the Front for Human Rights and Democracy in Iran.
 He was a presidential candidate for the 2005 Iranian presidential election.
 His campaign enjoyed the support of some reformist parties and organizations, headed by the Islamic Iran Participation Front (IIPF).

 Currently, he is the director of Immunology, Asthma and Allergy Research Institute, affiliated with Tehran University of Medical Sciences (TUMS).

 Early life

 Moeen was born in 1951 in the city of Najaf Abad.
 At age 18, he was accepted to Shiraz University medical school, and after the Iranian Revolution, he was appointed the president of Shiraz University.
 He was elected as representative of Shiraz in mid-term elections of the first Parliament of Iran in 1982.

 Ministration term

 Moeen was the Minister of Culture and Higher Education under President Akbar Hashemi Rafsanjani (1989-1993) and President Mohammad Khatami (1997-2000), and later became the Minister of Science, Research, and Technology (the same post, with a changed name) under President Khatami (2000-2003).

 As a Minister, Moeen resigned after the student protests of July 1999, and again in July 2003 after he failed to persuade the Council of Guardians to redirect his ministry towards his vision of higher "scientific productivity".